-The Wise Auditorium Fine Arts Building contains a large performance hall with a proscenium stage, as well as facilities for the music, art, dance, drama and speech departments.
+Wise Auditorium, a large performance hall, is currently undergoing major renovations, and scheduled to be completed early 2021 when it will reopen as the Rogers Palmer Performing Arts Center.
+The new center will include facilities for the music, art, dance, drama and speech departments.
 Watson Wise and Emma Wise Cultural Arts Center houses Jean Browne Theatre, TJC's smaller performance space with a thrust stage, as well as music/dance and speech/theatre departments, in addition to offices, classrooms, practice rooms and the TJC Box Office.